bicro/Sketchbook/README.md

 This is a nice project, thank you swift502 for making it
 Very clean code, well organized and easy to work with

-So I ...
+So I:

-Converted everything typescript to vanilla javascript
+Converted everything typescript to vanilla javascript and
 removed anything webpack so it'll run without much effort
-deciphered the scene/scenario building process in Blender
+Deciphered the scene/scenario building process in Blender
-which I'll get around to explaining at some point
 Essentially, everything in the Blender/GLTF scene is comprised
 of two objects: one is the visible object and it's partner is a
 similar shape with Custom Properties under the Object tab to
 designate it as a hidden coliider "data: physics, type: box"

-Currently replacing the boxman character with a Mixamo rigged to make it easier to work with and modify.
+Currently replacing the boxman character with a Mixamo rigged to simplify changes.
- - Not dofficult, just tedious
+ - Not difficult, just tedious

 ---